This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 What is auction finance?

-Auction finance is a type of bridging loan that allows you to buy properties at auction.
-Auction finance aims to "bridge" the time gap between the property purchase and the arrangement of more permanent finance, such as a mortgage.
-You should arrange auction finance ahead of the auction date, allowing you to budget and bid with confidence.
+Auction finance is a type of bridging loan that you can use to buy properties at auction.
+Auction finance aims to "bridge" the time gap between having to settle all costs with the auctioneer and the arrangement of more permanent finance, such as a mortgage.

 Benefits of auction finance